HVAC Schools in Minnesota – Degrees & Certifications

 To learn more about national certifications, check out the HVAC credentialing page.

 Finally, anyone interested in a career in this industry should understand the local licensure requirements to perform HVAC-related work.
-While the Minnesota Department of Labor and Industry (DLI) does not specifically require individuals to hold a license in order to perform HVAC work, all professionals must file a $25,000 bond with the DLI in order to contract to perform gas, heating, ventilation, cooling, air conditioning, fuel burning, or refrigeration work in the state.
+While the Minnesota Department of Labor and Industry (DLI) does not specifically require individuals to hold a license to perform HVAC work, all professionals must file a $25,000 bond with the DLI to contract to perform gas, heating, ventilation, cooling, air conditioning, fuel burning, or refrigeration work in the state.
 As mentioned on the DLI website, the bond must be on a form approved by the DLI and written by a surety company licensed to do business in Minnesota.